Itolar/just-the-docs/index.md

 nav_order: 1
 ---
 ![smiley](mylogo.png){:height="300px" width="500px"}
+# About Me
+My name is Isabelle Tolar, and I am a junior in high school.
+This landing page is a combination of the skills I learned in my first coding class, and the information I learned in my art history class.
+I thought it would be important and fun to write about something I take interest in for my landing page final.

+---
 # Ethics of Museums

 A popular discussion within the art and artifact community right now is the ethics of museums.
 Should they be allowed to host artifacts from other countries especially when a lot of those artifacts were stolen from their native countries?